lucaspalencia/lu-pa-api/README.md

 > When making API calls, you need to send x-api-key in request header with the value that is on your .env file.

+> The idea of ​​the event id being a parameter was thinking of a better API modeling.
+If you need to create other events, entities and relationships are ready for it

 ## Tests

 To run linter: